Should You Move Your Blog to Substack? It Depends What You Want — Followers or Buyers

 That is because Substack is built on a fundamentally different audience‑building model than the Quiet Marketing Ecosystem I teach.

-Substack centres around growing a subscriber base through regular newsletter publishing.
+Substack centres around growing a subscriber base through consistent newsletter publishing.

 Essentially you're building a base of subscribers who follow your writing.